 Street canyon

 The street canyon simulation scenario represents typical urban environment: streets with pedestrian sidewalks along the high-rise buildings.
-The access link between the APs on the lampposts and the UEs at human hands is modeled in this scenario (see Figure 2.5).
+The access link between the APs on the lampposts and the STAs at human hands is modeled in this scenario (see Figure 2.5).